Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

-The extrapolation performance of the model is assessed for Reynolds numbers below $\mathrm{Re}=500$ and above $\mathrm{Re}=1000$, shown as red-shaded regions in Fig.~\ref{fig:mse_r2_combined}.
-As expected, the prediction error increases gradually as the Reynolds number moves farther away from the training interval.
-This trend is reflected by increasing MSE values and a corresponding reduction in $R^{2}$ scores, particularly at $\mathrm{Re}=1500$ and $\mathrm{Re}=2000$.
-Nevertheless, even in the extrapolation regime, the model retains reasonable accuracy, with $R^{2}$ values remaining above $0.90$ for velocity fields and above $0.84$ for pressure, demonstrating a robust generalization capability.
+Outside the trained Reynolds-number range, the model continues to preserve good predictive capability, although gradual degradation in accuracy is observed as the Reynolds number moves farther away from the training interval.
+This trend is reflected by increasing MSE values and corresponding reductions in $R^{2}$ scores, particularly at $\mathrm{Re}=1500$ and $\mathrm{Re}=2000$.
+Nevertheless, the hybrid PINNs framework still retains reasonable extrapolation capability, with the dominant flow structures and overall pressure distributions remaining well captured.

+The results further demonstrate the effectiveness of combining transfer learning with localized sparse supervision.
+Compared with data-free PINNs behavior at high Reynolds numbers discussed previously, the incorporation of limited CFD supervision significantly improves convergence robustness, reduces prediction errors, and stabilizes learning in convection-dominated flow regimes without requiring dense labeled data throughout the entire parameter space.

-Figure~\ref{fig:mse_r2_combined} visually summarizes these trends by plotting the MSE and $R^{2}$ metrics as functions of the Reynolds number, with clear demarcation of the interpolation region, the extrapolation region, and the CFD-assisted subregion.
-Together, the results confirm that the proposed hybrid PINNs framework not only achieves high accuracy within the training range but also exhibits strong extrapolation performance, highlighting the combined benefits of physics-based learning, sparse CFD data incorporation, and transfer learning in modeling high-Reynolds-number flows.
+Figure~\ref{fig:mse_r2_combined} summarizes these trends by presenting the variation of MSE and $R^{2}$ values with Reynolds number.
+The gray-shaded region denotes the Reynolds-number range used during training, while the green-shaded subregion indicates the localized interval where sparse CFD supervision was provided.
+The remaining regions correspond to extrapolative predictions outside the trained parameter space.
+Overall, the results confirm that the proposed sparse-supervised hybrid PINNs framework provides accurate reduced-order predictions for high-Reynolds-number lid-driven cavity flows while requiring only limited localized CFD assistance.